 One of the rising stars of traditional Senegalese wrestling, Moussa Diop has been driven off the beaches of Dakar, where he usually trains, and behind closed doors by the country’s coronavirus lockdown

 Diop, a fighter who “packs a punch”, is due to fight again in June and is working at keeping up his training in an unfamiliar environment.
-AFP / JOHN WESSELS Diop trains with shadow fighting as he worries about takes precautions against an invisible foe
+AFP / JOHN WESSELS Diop trains with shadow fighting as he worries about taking precautions against an invisible foe

 Diop fights as “Serigne Ndiaye 2”, in homage to his father, but is known to friends as “Coriace.”